This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Vanilla extract: Enhances the flavor profile.
-Substitute with maple syrup or almond extract.
+- Vanilla Extract: Vanilla deepens the flavor.
+If needed, you can substitute with maple syrup or almond extract.

-- Flour: All-purpose flour offers a soft texture.
-This recipe has also been tested with King Arthur Gluten Free Measure For Measure Flour with success.
-If you’d like to make gluten-free molasses cookies, I recommend using this brand of gluten-free flour.
+- Flour: All-purpose flour is ideal for soft, tender cookies.
+This recipe also works well with King Arthur Gluten Free Measure For Measure Flour if you’re making gluten-free molasses cookies.

-Salted Butter Note: I use salted butter in this recipe for a touch of extra flavor.
-The difference in salt content between salted and unsalted butter is minimal in small batches, so feel free to use what you have on hand.
-Unsalted butter is a better choice if you’re watching your sodium intake.
+Salted Butter Note: I typically use salted butter for a little extra flavor.
+The small amount of salt in salted butter doesn’t make a significant difference in small batches, so feel free to use whatever you have on hand.
+If you’re monitoring your sodium intake, stick with unsalted butter.

 Recipe Variations

-- Chocolate Molasses Cookies: add 2 tablespoons of finely chopped bittersweet chocolate to the dough after mixing in the dry ingredients before baking.
+- Chocolate Molasses Cookies: Stir in 2 tablespoons of finely chopped bittersweet chocolate after mixing in the dry ingredients for a chocolaty twist.

-- Raisin-Studded: Mix in a few tablespoons of raisins for added chewiness and sweetness.
+- Molasses Raisin Cookies: Mix in a few tablespoons of raisins for added chewiness and natural sweetness.

-- Cardamom Sprinkle: Add a pinch of ground cardamom for an exotic touch.
+- Cardamom Spiced Cookies: Add a pinch of ground cardamom to the dough for a subtle, aromatic flavor.

 How To Make Molasses Cookies